craftcms/docs/docs/cloud/migrating.md

 ### Key Requirements

-Your Craft project must already be running Craft {globalset:productVitals:vitalsCloudMinCraftVersion} or later to be compatible with Cloud.
+Your Craft project must already be running Craft {{ $activeSetVars.minCraftVersion }} or later to be compatible with Cloud.
 In addition, you will need to install the first-party [Cloud extension](extension.md).

 ### Cloud Config